thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 Yeah.
 That's... a lot to take in.
 Let's break it down piece by piece.

-## The Secret Sauce: POKE 184
+## The POKE 184 Trick

-Before we dive in, I need to explain the most important trick in this program: `POKE 184`.
-This is the "goto in disguise" that makes two-liners possible.
+Before we dive in, I should explain one of the more cryptic tricks in this program: `POKE 184`.
+There are lots of little optimizations that go into writing these one- and two-liners, but this one deserves a callout since it looks like complete nonsense if you've never seen it before.
+I learned this trick from Sellam in the Apple II Enthusiasts Facebook group.

-Memory location 184 holds the position within the current line where Applesoft will continue executing.
-By POKEing a new value here, we can skip forward (or backward!) within the same line.
-It's like a conditional GOTO, but without wasting precious characters on an actual GOTO statement.
+Memory location 184 is the Applesoft program counter.
+By POKEing a new value here, we can reposition where Applesoft continues executing.
+It's like a conditional GOTO, but more compact.
+The pattern looks like this:

-You'll see this pattern throughout:

 ```
-POKE184,value1+(condition)*offset
+POKE184,value+(condition)*offset
 ```

-When the condition is true (equals -1 in Applesoft), it adds the offset.
-When false (equals 0), it doesn't.
-This lets us branch within a single line.
+When the condition is true (1 in Applesoft), it adds the offset.
+When false (0), it doesn't.
+This lets us branch without adding more lines of code.

 ## Line 0: Setup and Display Subroutine